yatiris/yatiris.github.io/_people/delfina_braggio.md

 ### Bio

-Delfina Braggio (Delfi) is a Postdoctoral Research Fellow from CONICET.
-She holds a PhD degree in Computational and Industrial Mathematics from UNICEN (2022).
-Her research is focused in analyzing brain images from mice and humans using VBM and machine learning techniques.
+Delfina Braggio (Delfi) is an Assistant Researcher at CIC-PBA.
+She holds a PhD in Computational and Industrial Mathematics from UNICEN (2022), which she pursued with a doctoral scholarship from CONICET.
+She also worked as a Postdoctoral Research Associate funded by CONICET.
+Her research focuses on analyzing brain images from both mice and humans using VBM (Voxel-Based Morphometry) and machine learning techniques.
+More recently, she has started working on the characterization of cortical and subcortical brain structures using machine learning models.

 ### Relevant publications